 For more information about Coast Mounted Assistance, click here.

 Volunteers in Parks (VIPP)

 Volunteers are vital to California’s State Parks.
 The first volunteers served over 100 years ago and worked hard to preserve our most treasured places, and teach the public about their value.
-Today, the program has grown to nearly 40,000 volunteers across the state who donated over one million hours of time in 2013.
+Today, the program has grown to nearly 40,000 volunteers across the state who donated over 1 million hours of time each year.
 They assist State Parks staff in countless ways, in nearly all of California’s State Parks.